 Officers must be legal adults

-Required to promote responsible recreational image and family-friendly events for 4X4's
+Required to promote the responsible recreational image and family-friendly events for 4X4's

-Local chapter officers must pass a background check (standard state checking)
+Local 4x4 club officers must pass a background check (standard state checking)

 Waivers must be signed for all events and meetings